ADETOLAR01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that adds the two numbers
+script that prints all possible combinations of two letters